Build a Relevant Data Retention Strategy

 by Michael.Pirro, on Jan 16, 2018 5:30:57 AM

-Do you have a well-thought-out policy for the retention of backup data and archiving?
-Does your current data-retention policy truly address your organization’s needs or was it more of an afterthought?
+Do you have a well-thought-out strategy with policies for the retention of backup data and archiving?
+Does your current data-retention strategy truly address your organization's needs or was it more of an afterthought?
 Possibly your data retention was even a process inherited from whenever original backup jobs were created, a time when restore needs were very different.

 As simple as data retention may seem, factors such as the type of medium that you are backing-up to or the regulations your organization must comply with, could force your hand in creating a solution that you would never have imagined.
-Before constructing a policy for data retention, you should ask yourself the following questions:
+Before constructing a strategy with policies for data retention, you should ask yourself the following questions:

 1.)
 Does your organization have an obligation to comply with a regulation for the retention of electronic business records for a specific duration of time?

 Regulatory compliance such as HIPAA, FOIA, and SEC 17a-4 requires, among other things, that data be retained for a certain amount of time.
 For example, SEC 17a-4 requires that "Every member, broker, and dealer subject to §240.17a-3 shall preserve for a period of not less than six years, the first two years in an easily accessible place" (FINRA.org).

 Under this requirement, if the required backup data is equal to 1 TB of data per week, you would need a total of 312 TB of long-term storage space, 104 TB of which must be easily accessible and, 208 TB would most likely be offsite on tape storage.
 This regulatory compliance screams for a long-term, large-capacity, storage solution.
 So, ask yourself, how much data can you store, how long can you store the data for?

 2.)
 Are you backing up to Disk, Tape, Cloud Services or a combination of mediums?